 General: applies where not specific guidance has been applied elsewhere in the matrix, and includes legislation from the following program themes: Agriculture, Transportation and Infrastructure, Heritage Conservation/Archaeology and Recreation Sites and Trails.

-Permanent access: means access infrastructure (e.g. trails, roads, power lines) for which restoration after use is not contemplated as part of an Application or management plan.

-Exclusive tenure: means a tenure that provides security to the tenure holders by limiting the uses of the tenured area by persons other than the tenure holder.
+Permanent access: means access infrastructure (e.g. trails, roads, power lines) for which restoration after use is not contemplated as part of 19 an Application or management plan.
+20 Exclusive tenure: means a tenure that provides security to the tenure holders by limiting the uses of the tenured area by persons other than the tenure holder.
 Administrative application: means an application regarding an existing authorization, such as a renewal, replacement, assignment or transfer of the authorization.
 Program Themes Information Available Upon Request Shared Decision Level 1 Shared Decision Level 2 Shared Decision Level 3 Shared Decision Level 4 Strategic Shared Decisions Land Tenures (cont'd) rafting, backcountry hiking, and guided nature tours Community or institutional uses General commercial in developed areas Light industrial activities, such as log landings and work camps Residential licenses Legalizations of recreational / residential cabins Forfeited residential lots Reserves for environmental, conservation, or recreational uses (Section 16) Fee simple transfers of previously tenured lands Residential development or simple Fee simple sales within settled areas Heavy industrial activities, such as industrial parks, within the developed area.
-Mineral Exploration 21 Non-mechanized mineral exploration work legally allowed without provincial authorization including: Emergency measures required for the protection of life and property Non-mechanized mineral exploration work including: Geophysical surveys Underground exploration with nil or negligible surface disturbance Date extension of Notice of Work and Leases - Coal, Mineral, Placer Mechanized mineral exploration work on pre-existing or in previously disturbed areas22, including: • Drilling, trenching, or test-pitting with or without the use of explosives • Helicopter supported drill program • Re-opening of existing roads or trails within in previously disturbed areas • Existing placer mining operations Aggregate development, sand and gravel quarry and industrial quarry less than 200,000 tonnes: • Requires either a Land Act tenure or Fee Simple Land prior to issuance of Mine Act Permits Mechanized mineral exploration work in undisturbed areas, including: Drilling, trenching, or test-pitting with or without the use of explosives New access development where previous access has only been by water or air New underground development for mineral exploration purposes New placer mining operations Bulk samples Aggregate development, sand and gravel quarry and industrial quarry between 200,000 to 500,000 tonnes: Requires either a Land Act tenure or Fee Simple Land prior to issuance Mine Act Permits
+Mineral Exploration Non-mechanized mineral exploration work legally allowed without provincial authorization including: Emergency measures required for the protection of life and property Non-mechanized mineral exploration work including: Induced Polarization Surveys Underground exploration with no or negligible surface disturbance Mineral or coal exploration drill programs and IP surveys in the permitted area of disturbance of a producing mineral or coal mine that is currently operating, and Extending the term of mineral or coal exploration activities by up to two years.
+Minor administrative changes to Mines Act authorizations.
+Mechanized mineral exploration work on pre-existing or in previously disturbed areas , including: • Drilling, trenching, or test-pitting, temporary camps/staging, and exploration trails • Helicopter supported drill program • Re-opening of existing roads or trails within in previously disturbed areas • Existing placer mining operations Aggregate development, sand and gravel quarry and industrial quarry less than 200,000 tonnes: • Requires either a Land Act tenure or Fee Simple Land prior to issuance of Mine Act Permits Mechanized mineral exploration work in undisturbed areas, including: Drilling, trenching, or test-pitting, temporary camps/staging, and exploration trails New access development where previous access has only been by water or air New underground development for mineral exploration purposes New placer mining operations Bulk samples Aggregate development, sand and gravel quarry and industrial quarry between 200,000 to 500,000 tonnes: Requires either a Land Act tenure or Fee Simple Land prior to issuance Mine Act Permits

-Mineral exploration: includes Notices of Work , annual or multi-year, which contain a reclamation plan (closure plan)

-Previously disturbed: needs to be defined.
+Mineral exploration: includes Notices of Work , annual or multi-year, which contain a reclamation plan (closure plan) Previously disturbed: needs to be defined.
 It might be a different definition for linear corridors (i.e. roads), than for activities